Planning ahead is everything when it comes to taking beautiful Airbnb listing photos that convert your listing traffic into real Airbnb bookings.

 And expect that you’ll need to rearrange things after they leave.
 (Get that throw blanket in the perfect position.
 Karate chop the heck out of those pillows!)

-Less than a year into hosting, I decided to retake my listing photos (for the third time) and actually put some effort into it this time around.
+Quick storytime.
+Less than one year into hosting, I decided to retake my listing photos (for the third time) and actually put some effort into it this time around.

 We’re talking snow or rain almost every single day I planned to take photos…except one.